SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Toggles whether the scale float should take effect or not.
+Toggles whether the **Scale** radial puppet should take effect or not.

 </details>